The Brian Jonestown Massacre: 1999–2005: Bring It All Back Home – Again, Bravery Repetition and Noise, And This Is Our Music Dig! andWe Are the Radio

 In 1999, Which?
 Records released the EP, Bringing It All Back Home – Again, a collection of songs largely written and recorded around the time the band were working on Give It Back! and Strung Out in Heaven.
-In 2001, the band released their eighth studio album, Bravery Repetition and Noise, which included the track "Sailor", a re-work of a song originally performed by The Cryan' Shames.
+In 2001, the band released their eighth studio album, Bravery, Repetition and Noise, which included the track "Sailor", a re-work of a song originally performed by The Cryan' Shames.

 In 2003, the band released their ninth studio album, And This Is Our Music.
 And This Is Our Music was a step in a new direction for Newcombe and the group creatively, and emphasized more of the electronic music Newcombe had explored in the beginning days of the group.
-The album's title has been called a reference to the identically-titled, but distinct, albums This Is Our Music by the artists Galaxie 500 and Ornette Coleman.
+The album's title has been called a reference to the identically titled, but distinct, albums This Is Our Music by the artists Galaxie 500 and Ornette Coleman.

+In 2004, the documentary Dig! was released about the group.
+Though acclaimed by critics, the band heavily criticized the film, believing it to misrepresent Newcombe and the band as a whole.

-In 2005, the band released the EP We Are the Radio on Newcombe's own label, The Committee to Keep Music Evil, which features a close collaboration with independent singer-songwriter Sarabeth Tucek.
+In 2005, the band released the EP We Are the Radio on Newcombe's own label, The committee to Keep Music Evil, which features a close collaboration with independent singer-songwriter Sarabeth Tucek.
 This was the last BJM record to be recorded in the United States, as shortly after this Newcombe relocated to Europe.